-Saint Bartholomew Day Massacre « Catholic Insight
+Saint Bartholomew's Day Massacre « Catholic Insight

 The problem is that once base passions are unleashed, they are difficult, if not impossible, to restrain, and best to avoid war – not at all costs, but at most.

-Henry, when he became king in 1589, issued the Edict of Nantes in 1598, offering religious freedom and protection for both Catholics and Calvinists in France, which held more or less peaceably until its revocation under Louis XIV in 1685.
+Henry, who became king of France in 1589, did eventually become a Catholic in 1593, with what deep motives we know not, as he purportedly declared, ‘Paris is well worth a Mass’.
+He did issue the Edict of Nantes in 1598, offering religious freedom and protection for both Catholics and Calvinists in France, which held more or less peaceably until its revocation under Louis XIV in 1685.

-We should pray for toleration in those things we should, while fighting, or at least being willing to die, for those things we must, and the prudence and wisdom to know the difference.
+We should pray for toleration in those things we should tolerate, and only fight, or at least being willing to die, for those things that are most necessary, and the prudence and wisdom to know the difference.